 Each of these subject areas is presented as a suite of six modules, which cover different aspects of that subject, for example Social and Organisational Psychology in Psychology or The Renaissance in Literature.
 To complete the Bachelor of Arts (Hons) in Humanities you need to successfully complete twelve modules, with at least five modules from one subject area.
 Students may elect to exit with a Diploma in Humanities on successful completion of eight modules.

-Please note that the programme is under constant review and there may be changes to the structure, content and presentation of the programme in future years.
+The programme team reviews and updates the course annually, there may be changes to the structure, content and presentation of the programme in future years.

 Each module is awarded 15 European Credit Transfer System (ECTS) credit points.
 These points accumulate towards your award of degree.
 180 ECTS credit points are required for the Bachelor of Arts (Hons) in Humanities and 120 ECTS credit points are required for the Diploma in Humanities.

 How long does it take to complete the Course?

 The modular structure of the Bachelor of Arts (Hons) in Humanities programme gives great choice and flexibility in the workload you can undertake each year.
 You can take from one to four modules per year.
 It is possible to complete your degree in a minimum of three years, however, this would be a 'full-time' studying commitment.
 The diploma can be completed in a minimum of two years with a similar commitment.
 The greater the number of modules successfully completed each year, the quicker you obtain your degree.
 The number of modules you undertake each year will depend on your individual circumstances.
 If you are returning to study after a long absence, and/or you are in full-time employment it is recommended that you should not take more than two modules in your first year.